Generative Molecular Design with Steerable and Granular Synthesizability Control: Methods

-\textbf{Reward Formulation.} Previously, we coupled Saturn with Syntheseus to generate molecules satisfying various degrees of synthesizability.
-By running an explicit retrosynthesis search on every generated molecule, we showed that Saturn can generate property-optimized molecules with a predicted synthesis route \cite{saturn-synth}, while also optionally enforcing the presence of user-specified building blocks \cite{tango}.
+Previously, by running an explicit retrosynthesis search on every generated molecule, we showed that Saturn can generate property-optimized molecules with a predicted synthesis route \cite{saturn-synth}, while also optionally enforcing the presence of user-specified building blocks \cite{tango}.
 Here, we extend these capabilities to also enforce or avoid user-specified reaction classes or even \textit{specific} reactions.
-In the previous section, we described how Syntheseus output can be labeled with reaction information, whereby every reaction involved has an associated name string, e.g., Mitsunobu reaction.
-We introduce a simple binary reward, such that the model receives a perfect reward (1.0) if the user-specified reaction \textit{constraint} is met and 0.0 otherwise.
-We write \textit{constraint} to encompass the following:
+We introduce a simple synthesizability binary reward, such that the model receives a perfect reward (1.0) if the user-specified reaction constraint is met and 0.0 otherwise.
+We write `constraints` to encompass the following:

 \begin{enumerate} \item \textbf{`Enforce Reaction`}: The user-specified reactions are incorporated ($\geq$ 1) in the synthesis routes. \item \textbf{`Avoid Reaction`}: The user-specified reactions are \textit{not} present in the synthesis routes. \item \textbf{`Enforce all Reactions`}: All reactions belong to the user-specified reactions set. \end{enumerate}